jyutzler/Bridge-Systems/system.md

    * 4♣ = Stayman.
    * 4♦, 4♥ = Jacoby transfers to hearts and spades, respectively

+#### 4NT Blackwood Opening
+An opening of 4NT shows a rare hand that is solid except for aces or kings.
+Standard Blackwood responses are used.
 ## Major Openings
 Normally open five-card majors in all seats.